Abhat-93/MATH-DT/_pages/about.md

 <br>

-As an initial setup, we list our progress below as of now and we would request our readers to refer to our [research](/MATH-DT/Research) page for further details and will be continously updated.
+We list our progress below and we would request our readers to refer to our [research](/MATH-DT/Research) page for further details which will be continously updated.
 We also list some future research direction that we seek to pursue:
 * Data Assimilation---
   * Multi fidelity particle filters and smoothers
   * Application in 2 test PDEs as an intial benchmarking setup
   * This will be applied to the FOM and ROM of the jet engine simulation in the future
 * Reduced Order Modeling---
   * Development of non-instrusive data driven ROMs for KdV and QG
+  * This will serve as a benchmark for the development of ROMs for the jet engine
 * Computational Fluid Dynamics---
   * Development of mesh for the 2d axisymmetric model of the jet rabbit engine
-  * A full 3D model will be developed after the initial experiments are done
+  * A full 3D model will be developed after the initial numerical experiments are done
 * Experimental setup---
   * Setup of the experimental rig for running the actual engine and also facilitate particle injection
-  * The particle that needs to be injected is still under review
+  * Sealing glass particles has been selected to carry out deposition experiments